sventechie/friendui-sql/README.md

 This is an implementation of the storage protocol in [friend-ui](https://github.com/sveri/friend-ui/) with SQL (it was tied to Datomic originally).

-This library is based on the SQL Korma abstraction - a schema file is provided for MySQL/Percona/MariaDB and PostgreSQL.
+This library is based on the SQL Korma abstraction layer - a schema file is provided for MySQL/Percona/MariaDB and PostgreSQL.
 With the correct parameters (and customized schema), it should also work with Oracle, Microsoft SQL Server, FirbirdSQL, SQLite3, H2, Vertica and ODBC databases.
 Pull requests are welcome.